vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (c) The Sutras or Aphorisms, or Vedangas.

-Vedängas', lit. limbs of Vedas, are post-Vedic Sūtra or aphorism literature which grew as results of attempts to understand the Vedas in their various aspects, and sometimes to develop the ideas contained in the Vedas.
+Vedāngas', lit. limbs of Vedas, are post-Vedic Sūtra or aphorism literature which grew as results of attempts to understand the Vedas in their various aspects, and sometimes to develop the ideas contained in the Vedas.
 According to the orthodox view, there are six Vedāngas as follows:

 (1) Śikṣā : or phonetics; texts explaining how the Vedic literature proper is to be pronounced, and memorized.